-This results in a reinforcement loop where I keep coming back to the Linode website from different PCs but I’m never seen to purchase a product!
-I choose to believe that me logging into my customer account can be counted as a sure sign that I’m already a paying customer.
+This results in a reinforcement loop where I keep coming back to the Linode website from different PCs.
+Howeever, I’ never seen to purchase any products!
+I choose to believe that my logging into my customer account can be counted as a sure sign that I’m already a paying customer.
 They could technically even go through my account after I’ve logged in, verifying that I’ve indeed got paid services there, and then signaled to stop their remarketing efforts.
 Alas, I’m forever cursed to see advertisements for $10 virtual private servers.

 Discovering every place that should be allowed to signal that the campaign can be stopped is difficult.
 Because I’m crazy and find this stuff interesting, I’ve found at least two local web stores that don’t signal to stop product remarketing campaigns — if you pay with PayPal instead of directly on their website as you end up on a slightly different landing page.
 Likewise, I’ve found a store that doesn’t call off remarketing campaigns when you choose to pick up goods in one of their retail locations instead of having it delivered.
 Effective remarketing requires a lot more attention to details, than most advertisers seem willing to invest in the process.